alkalain/portfolio-photo/README.md

     - style the nav to have a comon nav bar
     -style a home page nav menu
 Photo galary :
-    - setup a fake api to have a test data for presentaition
+    * setup a fake api to have a test data for presentaition
-    - create a sql or some kind of file to incorpore photos
+    * save images in a json file
+    ° implement the fake api in the galary component
     - Make the presentation of each photo with quick description and for what kind uses it cans be usefull

 About me page: